5 ways to improve your financial health

 - Check and update the beneficiaries on all life insurance and retirement accounts.

-- Review your estate planning documents, including your will, trusts, medical directives and powers of attorney, and update as needed.
+- Review your estate planning documents, including your will, trusts, medical directives and powers of attorney, and update them as needed.
 Be sure your digital assets and accounts are included in your plan.

-5. Enlist the help of an advisor.
+5. Enlist the help of an advisor